winglang/wing/docs/02-getting-started/01-index.md

 issue](https://github.com/winglang/wing/issues/new/choose) on GitHub and let us know as soon as possible.

-So without further ado, let this party started!
+So without further ado, let's get this party started!